nushell/nushell.github.io/commands/docs/print.md

 title: print
 categories: |
   strings
-version: 0.76.0
+version: 0.76.1
 strings: |
-  Print the given values to stdout
+  Print the given values to stdout.
 usage: |
-  Print the given values to stdout
+  Print the given values to stdout.
 ---

 # <code>{{ $frontmatter.title }}</code> for strings